DawoodShah009/Node-Store-API/README.md

 ## Get Products

 You can get the products by sending a Get request to /products routes.
 You can perform multiple queries to get products like sorting, limiting, searching for certain fields, searching using certain mathematical filters.
-These keywords should be used for queries ['featured, company, name, sort, fields, numericFilters'].
+These keywords should be used for queries [ featured, company, name, sort, fields, numericFilters].
 Forexample:

 • /products?name=armchair
 • /products?company=marcos